The Pi Theta Chapter of Phi Theta Kappa (PTK) at Hagerstown Community College is an international honor society that has two primary goals:

 Eligible students will receive invitations a few weeks after a new semester begins.
 After joining, the cumulative GPA required to maintain membership is 3.25.
 Because of this, students are strongly encouraged to accept immediately after receiving an invitation.

-Member meetings are typically held the fourth Thursday of each month at 2:30 p.m. in the Student Center, Room 141.
+Member meetings for the spring 2017 semester are held the fourth Monday of each month at 4:00 p.m. in STEM, Room 508.

 - All members are invited to attend and bring up business or concerns

 - All interested students are invited to attend and ask questions and network